-In 2016, the estimated population of Greater Shepparton was 66,222.
+The ABS Estimated Resident Population for Greater Shepparton in 2015 was 63,366.
 According to population projections, Greater Shepparton is expected to grow to 83,782 persons by 2036, an average annual growth of 1.2%.
 Continued growth in Greater Shepparton's resident population will require investment in supporting infrastructure and services, and support economic and employment growth in the construction, service related industries (health and education) and retail.